Mr. Joshua Morey

-Pursuant to federal regulations (CFR 668.22), a refund calculation will be performed to determine the amount, if any, of Title IV aid (Direct loans, Grad Plus, Perkins loans) earned by the student for their attendance up to the date of withdrawal.
+Pursuant to federal regulations (CFR 668.22), a refund calculation will be performed to determine the amount, if any, of Title IV aid (Direct loans, Grad Plus loan) earned by the student for their attendance up to the date of withdrawal.

 The official withdrawal process begins with the completion of the Petition to Withdraw form, which is available in the Office of Admissions.
 Please refer to the Academic section of this catalog for further details of the process.

-Unofficial withdrawals encompass those students who fail to initiate and/or complete the official withdrawal process as noted above.
+Unofficial withdrawals encompass those students who cease to attend the University but fail to initiate and/or complete the official withdrawal process as noted above.

 Ceasing to attend class without proper notification to the Office of Admissions or the Office of the University Registrar will result in an unofficial withdrawal and a refund calculation will be performed to determine the amount of Title IV aid earned and the amount to be returned to the Title IV programs.
 The student is responsible for any resulting balance owed to the University.

 All students who borrow federal student loans and cease attendance at the University are required to complete exit counseling at www.studentaid.gov.

 If a student is approved for a Leave of Absence during the academic year, it is the student’s responsibility to meet with the Financial Aid Office to adjust aid appropriately.
 If the student has borrowed Federal Direct Loans, repayment begins 6 months or sooner after ceasing to be enrolled at least half-time.